West Virginia Sports Betting – WV Online Sportsbook Info

 Under the West Virginia sports betting legislation, a physical casino is permitted to offer three sports betting sites or apps (skins), with the only stipulation being that each skin must feature the logo of the casino thru which it’s licensed.

 It’s a fantastic time for sports betting in West Virginia.
-Not only is WV one of the most pro-sports betting states in the US – behind maybe only Nevada and New Jersey – it’s also well positioned to offer sports wagering to fans and bettors of neighboring states that are lagging behind on sports betting legislation (Pennsylvania, Kentucky and Ohio).
+Not only is WV one of the most pro-sports betting states in the US – behind maybe only Nevada and New Jersey – it’s also well positioned to offer sports wagering to fans and bettors of neighboring states that are lagging behind on sports betting legislation (Kentucky, Virginia and Ohio).

-Stay tuned to RotoGrinders for more West Virginia sports betting content, including WV online sportsbook reviews, as we’re happy to be your expert on all things West Virginia sports betting!
+As online sportsbooks continue to roll out, be sure to check in with RotoGrinders for more West Virginia sports betting content, including WV online sportsbook reviews, as we’re happy to be your expert on all things West Virginia sports betting!

 West Virginia Sports Betting Legislative Landscape

 You can get a full glimpse of the state of the sports betting legislative landscape of West Virginia by reading the state’s sports betting regulations here.

 What follows is a brief snapshot of West Virginia’s legislative landscape as it relates to sports betting:

 - Sports betting is fully legalized and regulated in West Virginia casinos and racetracks